Ian Maginnis has been appointed Chair of the British Exploring Society.

 British Exploring Society is a youth development charity that helps transform the lives of young people through challenging expeditions to some of the world’s wildest and most remote locations.

-Ian is an experienced Transformation Director, who delivers step-change improvements in performance and profitability for private and public sector organisations by leading major change programmes from strategy to implementation.
-Beyond working in this capacity for organisations including Kimberly Clark, the British Council and Serco, he also served on the board of the YHA (England and Wales) for several years.
+Ian is an experienced Transformation Director, who delivers step-change improvements in performance and profitability for private and public sector organizations by leading major change programmes from strategy to implementation.
+Beyond working in this capacity for organizations including Kimberly Clark, the British Council and Serco, he also served on the board of the YHA (England and Wales) for several years.

 "It is a real honour to be appointed Chair of British Exploring Society.
 It is a great organization, that does great work to transform the lives of young people.
 What I particularly like is the fact that BES’s expeditions are truly open to all - particularly young people who wouldn’t normally get the chance to benefit from outdoor learning and adventure - and that diversity and inclusion are central to what BES does, not just an add on.
 I’m really looking forward to helping BES continue its success and grow the number of young people it works with in the future."